What is SaaS Management?

 IT leaders and procurement teams are demanding more control over their renewal decisions, and want it to be data-driven.
 This goes beyond just tracking unused licenses to manage spend.
 They want to understand what applications and features are in use, what users really need, and how that maps to license types.

 For example, understanding how users are using the expensive features of high-end licenses for products such as ServiceNow leads to better decisions about license mix to purchase at renewal.
 In the example here, there are many users who have the expensive Fulfiller license type for ServiceNow, and their engagement shows they would be equally served by lower-end licenses.
-Using this type of engagement data allows the IT team to renew the contract with a more customized license type mix and save real money in the process.
+Using this type of engagement data allows the IT team to renew the contract with a more customized license type mix and save real money without diminishing important features and productivity.

 2. License allocation and management

-User licenses, once allocated, are no longer available for other users even if they are underutilized.
-Once you can track actual usage of features, it’s possible to make decisions such as:
+Once allocated, user licenses are no longer available for other users even if they are underutilized.
+When you can track actual usage of features, it’s possible to make decisions such as:

 - Proactively upgrade a user’s license if they are often using features that seem advanced – they will love IT for it!